 \subsection{Neural States as Topological Chains}

-We ground our topological model in the biophysics of \textbf{Polychronous Neural Groups (PNGs)} \cite{izhikevich2006polychronization}.
-PNGs represent reproducible, time-locked sequences of spikes that emerge in recurrent spiking networks with fixed axonal delays and spike-timing-dependent plasticity (STDP) \cite{caporale2008spike}.
+We ground our topological model in the biophysics of \textbf{Polychronous Neural Groups (PNGs)} \citep{izhikevich2006polychronization}.
+PNGs represent reproducible, time-locked sequences of spikes that emerge in recurrent spiking networks with fixed axonal delays and spike-timing-dependent plasticity (STDP) \citep{caporale2008spike}.
 These groups form the functional building blocks of neural computation, allowing the network to encode relationships across time as spatial patterns of connectivity.
-At the theoretical foundation, we introduce the notion of a \emph{spatiotemporal complex}, which captures temporally consistent neural interactions within a finite window.
-We then relate this structure to a classical \emph{chain complex} in algebraic topology \cite{hatcher2005algebraic}, allowing us to extract persistent topological features corresponding to functional PNGs.
+At the theoretical foundation, we introduce the notion of a \emph{spatiotemporal complex} \citep{edelsbrunner2022computational}, which captures temporally consistent neural interactions within a finite window, and relate this structure to a classical \emph{chain complex} in algebraic topology \citep{hatcher2005algebraic}, allowing us to extract persistent topological features corresponding to functional PNGs.
 Let $S = \{n_1, n_2, \dots, n_N\}$ be a set of neurons.
 A $k$-simplex $\sigma_k = [n_0, \dots, n_k]$ represents a functional co-activation (a PNG) binding $k+1$ neurons into a coherent signaling unit.
 To capture the dual nature of neural information processing, we generalize the state space from scalar activations to complex phasors.
-The instantaneous state of the neural system is described by a complex chain $c_k$, a formal sum of active simplices: Here, the complex coefficient $z_j$ encodes the parity-alternating logic of the neural code: 1) The Modulus ($\rho_j \in \mathbb{R}^+$): Represents the Firing Rate (Intensity).
-This acts as the $\Heven$ Scaffold component, quantifying the structural \textit{existence} or magnitude of the feature (Integration); 2) The Phase ($\theta_j \in S^1$): Represents the Spike Timing (Latency relative to a reference oscillation).
-This acts as the $\Hodd$ Flow component, encoding the temporal \textit{relation} or trajectory of the feature (Resonance).
+The instantaneous state of the neural system is described by a complex chain $c_k$, a formal sum of active simplices: $c_k = \sum_{j} z_j \sigma_k^j, \text{where} z_j = \rho_j e^{i \theta_j}$, where the complex coefficient $z_j$ encodes the parity-alternating logic of the neural code: 1) The modulus ($\rho_j \in \mathbb{R}^+$), representing the firing rate (Intensity), acts as the $\Heven$ Scaffold component, quantifying the structural \textit{existence} or magnitude of the feature (Integration); 2) The Phase ($\theta_j \in S^1$), representing the spike timing, acts as the $\Hodd$ flow component, encoding the temporal \textit{relation} or trajectory of the feature (Resonance).
 Our formulation ensures that every topological feature carries both a static weight ($\rho$) and a dynamic vector ($\theta$), allowing the system to perform spatial integration and temporal resonance simultaneously via complex chain operations.